SenorAgosto/OneTimePad/README.md

 ### Platforms

 Linux and macOS, and Windows Subsystem for Linux.
+Probably works on BSDs as well, but this is untested.

 ### Contributors